jamesridgway/attachment-downloader/README.md

     $ attachment-downloader --host imap.example.com --username mail@example.com --password pa55word \\
         --imap-folder invoices --output ~/Downloads

+### Messages from all folders
+If you wish to search through all messages regardless of folder, omit the `--imap-folder` argument.

+### Date Filtering
+Date filtering can be performed by specifying one or both of the date arguments:

+    --date-after="2021-02-06T13:00:00" --date-before="2021-02-06T13:25:00"

+Dates should be provided in ISO format, e.g: `2021-02-06T13:25:00` or `2021-02-06T13:25:00`.

+If a zone offset is not provided UTC will be assumed.

 ## Requirements
 This tool requires Python 3+